arghyadeep99/Lossy-Pied-Piper/README.md

-# Image Compression using discrete wavelet transform
+# Image Compression using Discrete Wavelet Transform

 With the advent of powerful image sensors that provide very high-quality images, image  compression has become a necessity.
 Images have to be transferred over large distances  viz space telescopes, rendered on mobile phones having weaker internet connection and  be used in various other applications.
-Our project aims to address some of these issues  by using Discrete Wavelet Transform based image compression in python.
+Our project aims to address some of these issues  by using Discrete Wavelet Transform based image compression in Python.

 ### Prerequisites